samuel-lambert/backend-coding-challenge/README.md

 - *You can use the language and technology of your choosing.* It's OK to try something new (tell us if you do), but feel free to use something you're comfortable with.
 We don't care if you use something we don't; the goal here is not to validate your knowledge of a particular technology.
 - End result should be deployed on a public Cloud (Heroku, AWS etc. all have free tiers you can use).

+## Configuration

+Various configuration options can be set in a configuration file, which can be found at the root folder as 'application.properties'.
+These options are:

+####retrieve_user_location
+Should the service try to use the IP address of the client to improve accuracy of the score if the latitude and/or longitude are not included in the URL?
+Valid choices: true or false

+####fallback_latitude
+What would be the default latitude used to calculate scores if it was not included in the URL and 'retrieve_user_location' is not enabled?
+Valid choices: Anything between -90.0 and 90.0 inclusively

+####fallback_longitude
+What would be the default longitude used to calculate scores if it was not included in the URL and 'retrieve_user_location' is not enabled?
+Valid choices: Anything between -180.0 and 180.0 inclusively

+Note: this configuration file is managed by the Spring Framework, This means you can also override any Spring-related options in this file, such as server address or port number.

 ## Usage

 To clone the repository: